deepalchemist/crossview-semantic-alignment/README.md

 ```

 ### Prepare MovingFashion
-The dataset can be downloaded from the [official code repository](https://github.com/HumaticsLAB/SEAM-Match-RCNN) (takes about 24GB)
+The dataset can be downloaded from the [official code repository](https://github.com/HumaticsLAB/SEAM-Match-RCNN) (about 24GB)

 ```bash
 |--movingfashion